 A daily backup process runs nightly, according to the following rules:

-- Generate a daily backup, keeping the last 7 files
+- Generate a daily backup, keeping the last 7 days

 - Generate a weekly backup every Sunday, keeping the last 5 weeks